static-frame/static-frame/doc/source/articles/serialize.md

 ### Write Performance

-NPZ outperforms Parquet (both compressed and uncompressed) in all write scenarios.
+In writing DataFrames to disk, NPZ outperforms Parquet (both compressed and uncompressed) in all scenarios.
 For example, with the Uniform Square fixture, compressed Parquet writing is 200 ms compared to 18.3 ms with NPZ.
-NPZ write performance is generally comparable to Feather (both compressed and uncompressed): in some scenarios NPZ is faster, in others, Feather is faster.
+NPZ write performance is generally comparable to uncompressed Feather: in some scenarios NPZ is faster, in others, Feather is faster.

 ![Write performance 1e6](serialize/serialize-write-linux-1e6.png "1e6 Write Performance")